-These days there seems to be a poke shop on almost every corner offering a wide assortment of add-ons that are not found in real Hawaiian poke which does not include quinoa, carrots, zucchini noodles, radishes, pineapple, mango, bamboo shoots, tofu, crab, salmon, or any of the other ingredients that are usually found on these menus.
-Our ahi tuna poke bowl recipe is based on the simple, traditional Hawaiian poke bowl that highlights the fish (in this case tuna) using a simple and classic marinade recipe.
+These days, there seems to be a poke shop on almost every corner offering a wide assortment of add-ons that are not found in real Hawaiian poke, which does not include quinoa, carrots, zucchini noodles, radishes, pineapple, mango, bamboo shoots, tofu, crab, salmon, or any of the other ingredients that are usually found on these menus.
+Our ahi tuna poke bowl recipe is based on the simple, traditional Hawaiian poke bowl that highlights the fish (in this case, tuna) using a simple classic marinade.
+The marinade is so good that we used it for our poke nachos, inspired by the Yard House classic and packed with flavor.

 What is Hawaiian Poke?

-Hawaiian poke, commonly referred to as simply “poke” (pronounced poh-key), is a traditional Hawaiian dish that has gained popularity worldwide.
-The word “poke” means “to slice” in Hawaiian, which describes the preparation of the dish.
-Originating from early Hawaiian fishermen eating freshly caught fish that was served raw and seasoned with sea salt, seaweed, and anything else they had on hand.
+Hawaiian poke, commonly referred to as “poke” (pronounced poh-key), is a traditional Hawaiian dish that has gained popularity worldwide.
+The word “poke” means “to slice” in Hawaiian, which describes the dish’s preparation.
+It originated from early Hawaiian fishermen eating freshly caught fish, served raw and seasoned with sea salt, seaweed, and whatever else they had on hand.
 It consists of diced, raw fish (typically yellowfin tuna or salmon) marinated in a soy sauce-based mixture.
 Shoyu poke is essentially the same as Hawaiian poke.
 Shoyu is a type of soy sauce, specifically a Japanese-style soy sauce.

 Key Ingredients and Substitutions